Appointment Scheduling Information

 Watch for Your Advising Appointment Email.
 Students will receive an email from the Honors College providing a link to our online scheduling tool, Genbook, which should be used for scheduling appointments.
 Genbook will be audited daily to ensure that all student appointments are made during the appropriate dates for their classification.

+Make the Earliest Possible Appointment.
 Advising appointments are limited, and permits into Honors courses are given on a first-come, first-served basis.
 Therefore, it is important to make your appointment as early as possible.

 Review the Honors and the University course schedule on the web to prepare a schedule prior to your advising appointment and complete the tracking sheet appropriate to your major.

 - If you have any questions concerning your degree requirements or additional registration holds, schedule an appointment with your primary academic advisor prior to your visit with us.

 Appointment InformationArrive on time.
 Since your appointment will only be scheduled for a limited time period, it is imperative that you arrive on time and prepared.
-If you arrive for your appointment too late to fit into an advisor’s schedule, you will be rescheduled for April 9th or later.
+If you arrive for your appointment too late to fit into an advisor’s schedule, you will be rescheduled for a later date.

 Graduation with Honors Designations

-All non-science majors MUST take an Honors lab science prior to graduation.
+Important Note: All non-science majors MUST take an Honors lab science prior to graduation.